the-krafty-koder/mastering/notes/backend/cap-theorem.md

 1. Strong consistency - after a write, all reads reflect that write.
 2. Eventual consitency - reads might return stale data, but if no new writes occur, all replicas eventually sync.
 3. Causal consistency - Writes that are causally related are seen by all nodes in the same order.
+That is if one operation could have influenced another, everyone must see them in that same order.